 Upon graduation from this program, students shall have demonstrated the ability to:

 - Apply mathematical models, including algebra, to natural resources concepts and models.

 - Use computer technology as it applies to biology and natural resources principles.

-- Analyze soil samples for pH, chemicals, bacteria, mold, growth potential, etc.
+- Analyze soil samples for pH, chemicals, growth potential, etc.

 - Sample water and air, analyze data, report in proper format, and determine cause of abnormal data.